John D. Niles

 Publications lists in six categories my books, editions, essays, and works in progress.

-Since retiring from teaching at the University of Wisconsin - Madison in 2011 I have been remained active in research.
-Four books that I have authored or co-edited have appeared in print from 2011 to 2017, and two additional books are forthcoming.
+Since retiring from teaching at the University of Wisconsin - Madison in 2011, I have remained active in research.
+Five books that I have authored or co-edited have appeared in print from 2011 to 2019.

 The Idea of Anglo-Saxon England 1066-1901: Remembering, Forgetting, Deciphering, and Renewing the Past (Wiley-Blackwell, 2015) offers a comprehensive account of the history of Old English literary studies, and the idea of Anglo-Saxon England more generally, from the Middle Ages to the twentieth century.
 (See Publications for details about this publication and my others.)